 The end result of this pooling of funds is the saving of administrative costs; making more money available for worthy charities.

-Generally speaking, named funds are established with minimum gifts of $10,000 or $25,000.
+Generally speaking, named funds are established with minimum gifts of $25,000.
 A donor may also create a fund over a period of five years.

 That’s perfect!
 The Washington County Community Foundation can provide you with sample language for inclusion in a will or estate plan.